- SAP tightly controls many more IT media information sources than is generally understood.

-The intent of the websites is to hide the relationship to the actual funders.
-Readers think they are reading an article by the media entity that seems authoritative, but they are normally blind to the relationships behind the scenes.
+The websites intend to hide the relationship to the actual funders.
+Readers think they are reading an article by the media entity that seems authoritative, but they are generally blind to the relationships behind the scenes.

 To see how these businesses work, just review our article on IDG titled The Problem With IDG’s Media Conflict of Interests.

 Neither this article nor any other article on the Brightwork website is paid for by a software vendor, including Oracle, SAP or their competitors.
 As part of our commitment to publishing independent, unbiased research; no paid media placements, commissions or incentives of any nature are allowed.